ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/server-side-api/ssj-object/web-service-calls/networktimeout.html.markdown

 ## Description

-This specified the timeout period for Web Service calls made from SSJ.
+This specifies the timeout period for Web Service calls made from SSJ.

 ## Example

     // Set timeout to 30 seconds
-    ssj.networkTimeout(20000);
+    ssj.networkTimeout(30000);